pkmn/engine/README.md

-[^1]: In the case of Pokémon Showdown, only bugs which stem from a misimplementation of specific effects are reproduced in the engine, bugs which are the result of a misunderstanding of the fundamental mechanics of Pokémon or which simply arise due to specific Pokémon Showdown implementation details that are not replicable without making the same (incorrect) architectural choices are not.
+[^1]: In the case of Pokémon Showdown, only bugs which stem from a misimplementation of specific effects are reproduced in the engine, bugs which are the result of a misunderstanding of the fundamental mechanics of Pokémon or which simply arise due to specific Pokémon Showdown implementation details that aren't replicable without making the same (incorrect) architectural choices aren't.
 Furthermore, the "Pokémon Showdown" code referenced by this project includes several [patches](docs/TESTING.md#patches) to improve accuracy and smooth over some of the more egregious implementation issues.
-In practical terms, the vast majority of games played out in the pkmn engine's compatibility mode and on this patched Pokémon Showdown simulator will be the same, it is only in a well defined and documented set of circumstances where the two implementations diverge.
+In practical terms, the vast majority of games played out in the pkmn engine's compatibility mode and on this patched Pokémon Showdown simulator is the same, it's only in a well defined and documented set of circumstances where the two implementations diverge.